 INFPs and ENFPs are both caring and empathetic in the way they communicate.
 While both have strong opinions and stand up for what they believe in, ENFPs tend to be more outspoken than INFPs.

 INFPs tend to speak in a soft voice and they come across as gentle.
-They tend to listen more than they talk and they sometimes drift off because they get caught up in their thoughts.
+They listen more than they talk and they sometimes drift off because they get caught up in their thoughts.

 When having a conversation, INFPs will likely use subtle gestures.
 In general, INFPs will keep their thoughts to themselves when they first meet people.
 Nonetheless, they are genuinely interested in others and, as a result, INFPs are some of the best listeners out there.